 Introduces students to the intersection of theater and feminism and experience its interdisciplinary lineage and academic interventions.
 Students will learn and apply feminist theory, which looks beyond the conventional theater for a continuum of performance that includes play, ritual, sport, everyday life and social roles, as well as performance art, global and intercultural performance.
 Engaging with various feminist theoretical approaches from radical and liberal feminism to intersectional and transnational feminism, students will be encouraged to critically examine race, class, gender, sexuality, ethnicity, and nationality expressed on and offstage.

 WGS 363.
-Gender and Sexuality in Contemporary Korea.
+Gender and Sexuality in Contemporary Asia.
 (3 h)

-Examines gender and sexuality in Korean TV, film, K-pop, protests, and everyday performances, focusing on diverse socio-political issues within and beyond the Korean Peninsula.
-Topics include: the evolution of feminism, #metoo movement, LGBTQ cultures, sex work, aging, plastic surgery industry, postcolonial and post-Korean war conflicts, and transpacific affinities.
+Examines gender and sexuality in TV, film, pop culture, protests, and everyday performances, focusing on diverse socio-political issues within and across Asia.
+Topics include: the evolution of feminism, #metoo movement, LGBTQ cultures, sex work, aging, plastic surgery industry, postcolonial and Intra-Asia conflicts, and transpacific affinities.
 (CD)

 WGS 364.
 Women of Color, Feminisms, and the Politics of Resistance in the U.S..
 (3 h)

-Examines historical and contemporary issues and current events affecting the lives of African American, Asian American, Latina, and Native American women.
-Exploring major theoretical and practical viewpoints in women’s studies scholarship, the course will reveal the importance of intersectionality between race, gender, sexuality, class, and/or ethnicity in the everyday lives of multicultural women.
+Explores the importance of intersectionality between race, gender, sexuality, class, and/or ethnicity in the everyday lives of women of color and Indigenous women.
 Through arts-based civic engagement projects and activities, this course will also encourage students to formulate their own language of resistance against multiple forms of oppression.
 (CD)

 WGS 377.
 Special Topics.
 (1.5-3 h)